Detainee Treatment Act: Criticism

 The Act sets the Army's standards of interrogation as the standard for all agencies in the Department of Defense.
-It prohibits all other agencies of the U.S. government, such as the CIA, from subjecting any person in their custody to "cruel, inhuman, or degrading treatment or punishment".
+It prohibits all other agencies of the U.S. government, such as the CIA and the FBI from subjecting any person in their custody to "cruel, inhuman, or degrading treatment or punishment".
 However, the Act does not provide detailed guidelines that spell out the meaning of that phrase.
 In an effort to provide clarification, Congress passed legislation in 2008 to similarly constrain the intelligence community to the Field Manual's techniques.
 McCain voted against this bill and recommended that President Bush follow through on his threat to veto it, arguing that the CIA already could not engage in torture but should have more options than afforded to military interrogators.
 That bill was passed by both chambers of Congress but, once vetoed, failed to pass with sufficient votes to override the executive veto.

 The Detainee Treatment Act cited the U.S. Army's Field Manual on interrogation as the authoritative guide to interrogation techniques, but did not cite a specific edition of the Manual.
 The contents of the Manual are controlled by the Department of Defense, and thus the executive branch controls whether a given technique will be permitted or banned.
 The Manual has been revised since the Amendment became law.
 The Department of Defense has claimed that none of the techniques permitted by the new Field Manual 2-22.3 is classified.